nkong5/docker-sportsaller/README.en-US.md

 ```
 $ sudo vi /etc/hosts
-127.0.0.1 hosting2018.sport-saller.de
+127.0.0.1 sport-saller.local
 ```

-After that, call `https://hosting2018.sport-saller.de/` to reach the Magento 2 shop.
+After that, call `https://sport-saller.local/` to reach the Magento 2 shop.

 # Development
 * The `htdocs` files of the docker container can also be edited locally on your machine at  `sportsaller-dev/sportsaller`.
 All the edits are automatically available in the container